Tuesday 28th of January - Saturday 1st of February 2020, 9:00 AM - 5:00 PM with one hour lunch break at about noon.

-We will commence the second week of this workshop by showing our students how to generate new ideas, fully using their creative freedom through making colour sketches.
+We will commence the second week of this workshop by showing our students how to generate new ideas, fully using their creative freedom through colour sketches.
 We hope it may open wider professional horizons and save energy and time in their future work.

-After trying different colour solutions by sketching, the students will be asked to discuss their results.
+After trying different colour solutions, the students will be asked to discuss their results.
 We hope to hear individual thoughts on how each of the colours work, both individually, and though their interacting relationship with the neighboring colours.

-On basis of this discussion, we will suggest to our students several specific colour schemes to choose from, and then do our best to demonstrate how to fine-tune the results of their research to achieve the most from them.
-We also plan to hold a special lecture about the role of the sketched colour schemes within the final result.
+On basis of this discussion we will suggest to our students several specific colour schemes to choose from, and demonstrate how to fine-tune the results of their research to achieve the most from them.
+We also plan to hold a special lecture about the role of the sketches for the final result.

-In addition to the students’ free colour choices, we are happy to let our students make their own decisions regarding the traditional options, especially for the major details of the subject.
-The students are invited to decide for themselves whether, for example, they wish the head of Christ to be straight or bent; which colour is the best for the loincloth; which postures of the feet and hands to choose etc.
+In addition to allowing our students to make their own choices of colours, we are happy to let our them make their own decisions regarding the variety of the traditional options for this image, especially for the major details of the subject.
+The students are invited to decide whether, for example, they wish the head of Christ to be straight or bent; which colour is the best for the loincloth; the postures of the feet and hands etc.

-There will also be several other decisions to arrive at when studying the various images.
-Drawing the figure of Christ at an icon painting workshop: What exactly is the kind of a Crucifix I wish to create?
+There will also be several other decisions to arrive at when studying the various images, posing a question: What exactly is the kind of a Crucifix I wish to create?

 Do I want it to have a lot of tension or to be tender and lyrical?

 Should it be "speaking" about the victory of life over the death, or about the humility of Christ?

-What are the accents I should put in my image?
+What are going to be the special accents I want to put in my image?

 What are the best means to achieve my goals and to accomplish my mission?